Park Rehyun: Biography

-Park was born in the city of Jinnampo in South Korea's South Pyongan Province.
-Graduating from Gyeongseong high school in 1937, she entered the Tokyo Women's School of Fine Arts in 1941.
+Park was born in Jinnampo, Heian'nan-dō, Korea, Empire of Japan (now in North Korea).
+She graduated from Keijō High School in 1937 and entered the Tokyo Women's School of Fine Arts in 1941.

-Park married a celebrated artist, Kim Ki-chang, in 1946 with whom she presented exhibitions and private showcases.
+Park married a celebrated artist, Kim Ki-chang, with whom she presented exhibitions and private showcases, helped highlight her work though she was already beginning her journey by herself.
 Her works sought to use oriental materials to provide for western-style artwork.
-This method resulted in sensual hues and fine imaging.
 A pioneering woman painter, she rejected prejudices against women and completed her own paintings with passion.

 Her youngest daughter, who is a nun in South Korea, said in an interview that she had spent her life as a good mother, as well as a committed painter and wife.
-She was said to have influenced her husband during her life.

 In 1976, Park died of liver cancer at her residence in Seongbuk District, Seoul.

 Works

-She made her debut by being accepted to the Chosen Art exhibition of the Governor-General of Korea in 1943.
+She made her debut by being accepted to the Chōsen Art Exhibition in 1943.
 Later, she was awarded the first prize given by the President of the Republic of Korea and grand prize in the National Art exhibition of Korea, gaining her wider attention.

-She participated in domestic art exhibitions until the early 1960s and then flew to São Paulo Biennale as an official South Korean delegate.
-After finishing her work, she visited several nations in Latin America, including Mexico, then studied tapestry and printmaking in New York City.